josh-works/josh-works.github.io/index.md

 I love to help software developers level up their skills.
 All this happens at [intermediateruby.com](https://intermediateruby.com/).

-This takes place via 1:1 coaching/conversations, small-group training, and detailed, bepoke resources to level up very specific skills, like: `effective Nokogiri usage`, `becoming effective with background jobs`, `Rubocop usage`, and much more.
+This training takes place via 1:1 coaching/conversations, small-group training, and detailed, bespoke resources to level up very specific skills, like: `effective Nokogiri usage`, `becoming effective with background jobs`, `Rubocop usage`, and much more.

 I once gave a 40 minute talk on how software developers should embrace working with other non-development teams at their company: [Combining "the Business" and Improving the Performance of a Rails App]({{ site.baseurl }}{% link _pages/boulder_ruby_group.md %})